 An ongoing collaboration in the Graduate Education program with Doctoral students from Udonthani Rajabhat University in Thailand is in the fifth year of a five year cooperative agreement.
 This past fall a group of 9 doctoral students and 2 advisors attended the intensive three week class.
-The group visited schools in the area, along with selected businesses and non-profit organizations.
-The class was taught by JoAnne Hinckley and Dr. Sharon Kabes.
+The group visited schools in the area, along with selected businesses and non- profit organizations.
+The class was taught by Dr. Sharon Kabes in collaboration with Ms. JoAnne Hinckley and Dr. Dennis Lamb.
 Robert Larsen, previously of Counseling & Testing, is also instrumental in this program.